-This Thrifty Tip is a way to both save money by not buying envelopes again and also a way to be a little “green” by actually reusing something you would usually toss into the recycling bin.
+This Thrifty Tip to reuse junk mail envelopes to make NEW envelopes is a way to both save money by not buying envelopes again and also a way to be a little “green” by actually reusing something you would usually toss into the recycling bin.
 As with any tip, you need to determine the time you put into it vs. the cost savings.
 But, with this project, it can actually be something fun to do with your kids so that adds into the value factor.

 For this project, you’ll need envelopes from junk mail, a butter knife or letter opener, and regular school glue (rubber cement also works).
 Use the “Reply” envelopes that come in your junk mail – the envelopes they enclose for you to send back your payment, donation, etc. If you pay bills online rather than mailing checks, you may end up with a lot of these.